luxonis/depthai-unity/README.md

 > `OAK For Unity` is in active development.
 Its features and API are subject to significant change as development progresses.
 For beta testing checkout `beta` branch.

 ## Current status: Device manager, basic streams and point cloud for WINDOWS.
-Working prebuild unity lib distribution for MacOS and Linux.
-If you look support for MacOS and Linux you can build the unity library.
-Check `Building depthai-unity library` section below
+Working prebuild unity lib distribution for MacOS.
+If you look support for MacOS you can build the unity library.
+Check `Building depthai-unity library` section below.

 **[What is OAK For Unity?
 (Click here for more detail)](docs/What_is.md)**